Updated 5 October 2017

 These iPhones have better battery life, and low-light performance, than the 6S.
 The 7+ has a dual camera for high-quality telephoto shots.
 There’s no headphone socket (though a Lightning to headphone adapter is included) so some audio accessories may not fit.

-Both iPhone 7 models can shoot 4K ultra HD and real slow motion (120fps in 1080p HD, or 240fps in 720p), and they have optical image stabilisation for smoother handheld shots.
+Both iPhone 7 models can shoot 4K ultra HD and real slow motion (120fps in 1080p HD, or 240fps in 720p) and have optical image stabilisation for smoother handheld shots.
 Like the newer models, they can record HEVC.

 6S and 6S Plus

 These two have similar 4K and slow motion features to the iPhone 7 at a lower price, but they can’t record HEVC.
 Only the larger model has optical image stabilisation; the 6S has ‘cinematic’ digital stabilisation.
 They have traditional headphone sockets.
 Battery life on the 6S isn’t great.

 Best value: iPhone SE

 The smaller iPhone SE is great value.
 It has the same video features as the 6S at a lower price, and also has a headphone jack.
 Older users may find the screen too small, though.